Ömer Yurtseven

-Ömer Faruk Yurtseven (born June 19, 1998) is a Turkish professional basketball player for the Miami Heat of the National Basketball Association (NBA).
+Ömer Faruk Yurtseven (born 19 June 1998) is a Turkish professional basketball player for Panathinaikos of the Greek Basketball League and the EuroLeague.
 He played college basketball for the NC State Wolfpack and the Georgetown Hoyas.
 Listed at 6 ft 11 in and 275 lb, he plays the center position.

 Early life and career

 He was born in Tashkent, Uzbekistan to Turkish parents and played basketball in Turkey and for the Turkish youth national team.

-Yurtseven was selected to the Best Five of the 2014 FIBA Europe Under-16 Championship.
-He was also invited to play at the Jordan Brand Classic International Game.
+He was selected to the Best Five of the 2014 FIBA Europe Under-16 Championship and was also invited to play at the Jordan Brand Classic International Game.